basham/swit-workshop-impact/slides.md

 3. Exposes assumptions

 Notes:
+There are a number of benefits to using impact maps.
 The map can be a collaboration between the team and stakeholders, so there's an agreement of what is trying to be achieved.
 The number of items in the map roughly communicates the scope.
 The order of the items in the map communicates priorities.
 The connections of the items exposes assumptions.